Slicer/Slicer/Docs/developer_guide/api.md

   b.show()
   ```

-- Public member functions: methods that have `Q_INVOKABLE` keyword next to them are available from Python. `virtual` and `override` specifiers can be ignored.

-  - `className` (for Qt classes): constructor, shows the arguments that can be passed when an object is created
-  - `New` (for VTK classes): constructor, never needs an argument
-  - `~className`: destructor, can be ignored, Python calls it automatically when needed
-  - `SafeDownCast` (for VTK classes): not needed for Python, as type conversions are automatic

-- Static Public Member Functions: can be accessed as `slicer.className.memberFunctionName(arguments)` for example: `slicer.vtkMRMLModelDisplayNode.GetSliceDisplayModeAsString(0)`
+- Public Types: most commonly used for specifying enumerated values (indicated by `enum` type).
+These values can be accessed as `slicer.className.typeName`, for example `slicer.qSlicerMarkupsPlaceWidget.HidePlaceMultipleMarkupsOption`
-- Protected Slots, Member Functions, Attributes: for internal use only, not accessible in Python
+- Protected Slots, Member Functions, Attributes: for internal use only, not accessible in Python.
 - Mapping commonly used data types from C++ documentation to Python:
   - `void` -> Python: if the return value of a method is this type then it means that no value is returned
   - `someClass*` (object pointer) -> Python: since Python takes care of reference counting, it can be simply interpreted in Python as `someClass`.
 The called method can modify the object.
   - `int`, `char`, `short` (with optional `signed` or `unsigned` prefix) -> Python: `int`